 So I started reading about social connections and attended a talk by Dr. Jacqueline Olds, author of a book called The Lonely American.
 Dr. Olds proposes that due to television and cultural changes, social isolation is on the rise in our society, with a dire potential impact on our physical and mental health.

 I commited to Minnesota through buying a home in fall 2010.
 I've intentionally worked to build community with my neighbors.
 One neighborly connection enabled me to help someone living alone, who had fallen in her home, get safely to the hospital.
 That's when it really hit me!
 All of us should have a Plan B Connection!
-We all need someone watching out for us - someone who has us on their radar - especially the elderly who live alone.
+We all need someone watching out for us - someone who has us on their radar.
 We Baby Boomers are staring down our sunset years as well - we need to plan ahead for that.

 May your life be filled with meaningful social connections!